Mawadda0/Flappy-Bird/README.md

-# Python_Project
+# Flappy bird 🐤
-A project of a game made using python
+A project of a flappy bird made using python and pygame